Noah Tamarkin

 Research Focus

 Tamarkin has conducted ethnographic field research in South Africa since 2004.
 His research projects examine how DNA transforms power and politics as it becomes unevenly part of everyday life through technologies like ancestry testing and criminal forensics.
 His first book Genetic Afterlives: Black Jewish Indigeneity in South Africa (Duke University Press in 2020) focused on genetic ancestry in relation to race, citizenship, diaspora, and indigeneity in South Africa.
 His current book project examines the recent expansion of forensic genetics in South Africa, raising questions about postcolonial forensic science and emerging worlds of carcerality, policing, and securitization.
 It asks how, in a context where science, race, and law have long been contested, DNA becomes legally meaningful and to what ends.
 This project has been supported by the National Science Foundation, the Wenner Gren Foundation, the Ohio State University’s Criminal Justice Research Center, and the Cornell Society for the Humanities.
-Tamarkin's work has also appeared in the journals Cultural Anthropology, American Anthropologist, History and Anthropology, Annals of the American Academy of Political and Social Science, and Catalyst: Feminism, Theory, Technoscience.
+Tamarkin's work has also appeared Cultural Anthropology, American Anthropologist, History and Anthropology, Annals of the American Academy of Political and Social Science, Catalyst: Feminism, Theory, Technoscience, and The Conversation.

 Awards and Honors